John Whitgift Academy Admissions Policy for the Academic Year 2022-2023

 2 Living in the catchment area.

-3 Having brothers or sisters who are already at the school when your child is due to start there.
+3 Having brothers or sisters who are already at the school when your child is due to start

-Criteria 4 is also used as a tie-breaker.
-Whenever two children have the same priority based on criteria 4.2 or 4.3, for example, then the child who lives closest to the school will be given the higher priority.
+Criteria 5 is also used as a tie-breaker.
+Whenever two children have the same priority based on criteria 2, 3 or 4, for example, then the child who lives closest to the school will be given the higher priority.

-1. Looked after children
+- Looked after children

-2. Rules for residence (catchment)
+- Rules for residence (catchment)

-On 31 December of the year before your child is due to go to primary/secondary school, your child must be living in the school’s catchment area.
+On 31 December of the year before your child is due to go to secondary school, your child must be living in the school’s catchment area.
 If you move to a school’s catchment area after this date, we will not consider your request until we have firm proof (documentary evidence) that you are about to move (for example, a solicitor’s letter confirming that exchange of contracts has taken place or a rental agreement).
 We have the right to investigate whether you live at the address you say you do and we may change any offer if incorrect information has been given.
 Where parents have shared access to a child only one address can be accepted, parents must agree which address is to be used for the purposes of allocating a school place.
 If parents cannot agree on an address the local authority will use the address to where the Child Benefit is paid.

-3. Rules for siblings
+- Rules for siblings

-Included in this factor are brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters or the child of the parent/carer’s partner living at the same address and who will be attending the school at the expected time of admission.
+Included in this factor are brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters or the child of the parent/carer’s partner living at the same address and who will be attending the school / academy at the expected time of admission.
 In the event of two applications for one vacancy using the above criteria, the authority will apply a tie breaker decision based on geographical distance.
 The special cases of twins and triplets will be referred to the allocation panel if one is eligible for a place and the other(s) is/are not.